Ion-atom two-qubit quantum gate based on phonon blockade: Conclusions and outlook

+In our protocol we have not considered atomic center-of-mass motion (COM).
+Typically, the trapping frequency of optical tweezers is in the kHz order implying that the time period of atomic COM oscillations is in the millisecond order.
+The size of optical tweezers is typically in $\mu$m order.
+With GHz order Rabi frequency, Rydberg excitation will take place in nanosecond scale during which the atomic position uncertainty will be in pico-meter order which is negligible.
+However, the atom remains in the Rydberg state during the time when ionic qubit is addressed with the second laser pulse, with 0.1 MHz ionic Rabi frequency this time duration is of the order of 10 $\mu$sec.
+This means that the atomic position uncertainty during this time can be of the order of $10^{-2}$ $\mu$m.
+Compared to the atom-ion average separation of about 2 $\mu$m, this uncertainty will again lead to less than 1\% error in the estimation of ion-atom interaction.

+In order to experimentally realize our proposed CNOT gate, one has to overcome several constraints.
+First placing an atom trapped in an optical tweezer at a precise distance from the center of the ion trap.
+Second, individually addressing both atom and ion qubits with appropriate optical pulses.
+Third, since our protocol requires atomic ground state-Rydberg Rabi coupling to be in GHz frequency regime, the question arises whether such high Rabi frequency can lead to other unwanted effects such as off-resonant coupling to other nearby Rydberg states.
+The first two constraints are related to technological developments - if right technology is available then any unwanted fluctuation in atom-ion distance can be minimized and also any imperfection in individual addressing can be overcome.
+The third constraint is technical and requires more careful system specifications.

+We have presented a proof-of-principle theoretical demonstration of a hybrid ion-atom quantum computing protocol.
+Further extension and improvement of our protocol will open prospects for applications of ion-atom hybrid quantum architecture in quantum technology.
 A configuration of a linear chain of a few ions in a Paul trap and a few atoms in optical tweezers placed near each ion can serve as a node for distributed quantum computing.
 Different nodes can be connected by shuttling optical tweezers and thereby transferring and distributing quantum information among different nodes.
-In such a hybrid quantum architecture, one can use the best features of both charged and neutral qubits at one's disposal.
-Currently, ion-atom hybrid quantum technology is at its nascent stage, the biggest challenge in the hard-ware front is to place optical tweezers carrying single atoms near an ion so that the trapped ions and atoms form a stable configuration.
-Once such an architecture is made, addressing ionic and atomic qubits with tailor-made laser pulses for implementing multi-qubit quantum gates or quantum logic is not a problem.
 In this context, it is worthwhile to note that atomic and ionic qubits will respond to widely different laser frequencies.
 Another future direction would be to use such a distributed quantum computer as a node for quantum network by entangling the ionic qubits with photonic ones \cite{Canteri:PRL:2025}.
+In such a hybrid quantum network, one can use the best features of both charged and neutral qubits at one's disposal.
+For example, one can perform fast quantum gate operations in atomic qubits due to their scalability, while ionic qubits may be used as quantum memory for their long coherence time and stability.